eslawski/frontend-interviews/my_lil_jstor/README.md

 ### Python
 My Lil' JSTOR is written in python and utilizes the [django framework](https://www.djangoproject.com/).
 The [django installation guide](https://docs.djangoproject.com/en/1.11/intro/install/) provides a detailed guide for creating the necessary environment.
+Although not required, it may help to load the project into [PyCharm](https://www.jetbrains.com/pycharm/) to assist with seeing the overall project structure and running the app.

 Once all dependencies are resolved, we can run some commands to initialize the application and start the server.